 If you don’t want to install another plugin and have some coding knowledge, you can also add tags manually.

 As we’ll edit the code of your WordPress theme, we highly recommend generating a complete website backup before moving forward.
-Once the backup is complete, you can move to the next step.
+Once the backup is complete, proceed to the next step.

 There, you will see the theme editor option.

-By default, the option will open the style.css file, but we’ll add meta tags to the header.php file of the theme, so from the right-hand side, select the header.php file.
+By default, the option will open the style.css file; however, we’ll add meta tags to the header.php file of the theme.
+Therefore, from the right-hand side, select the header.php file.

 Inside the <head> tag, you can add the meta tags.